UniMath/agda-unimath/src/ring-theory/integer-multiples-of-elements-rings.lagda.md

 ## Properties

-### Rssociativity of iterated addition by a group element
+### Associativity of iterated addition by a ring element

 ```agda
 module _